zenrosadira/abap-tbox-csvman/README.md

 ## Requirement
 Standard ABAP version 75*

 Looking for Cloud-Ready version?
-Switch to the *cloud-master* branch.
+Switch to the *cloud-main* branch.

 ## Quick Start